Hypotrachyna lividescens

 Thallus loosely adnate, forming rosettes to a maximum of 9 cm diam; lobes 1 to 4 mm broad, more or less branched dichotomously or irregularly and separated by rounded sinuses, ends of the lobes truncated or sub-rounded and more or less crenate; upper surface ash-white, soralia laminal or subterminal, orbicular or subcapitiform, occasionally more or less confluent, whitish mealy soredia, rarely greenish; underside black, chestnut towards the end of the lobes, quite shiny; rhizines black or dark brown, more or less shiny, quite short, strongly squarrose.
 Apothecia not seen in Britain; disc up to 8 mm in diameter, with a crenate and sorediate thalline margin.
 Ascospores 9 – 13 × 5 – 8 μm, ellipsoidal.
 Cortex K+ yellow; medulla K–, C+ red then orange-red, KC+ orange-red, Pd– (atranorin (minor), chloroatranorin (minor), olivetoric acid (major), anziaic acid (minor or trace), pigmentosin A (minor or trace), traces possible 4-O-demethylmicrophyllinic acid.)

-Could be over looked as Hypotrachyna revoluta, but characterised by the paler ash-white, hemispherical pale grey-greenish soralia, the squarrose rhizines and the C + red then orange-red medulla reaction.
+Could be over looked as Hypotrachyna revoluta, but is characterised by the paler ash-white thallus, hemispherical pale grey-greenish soralia, the squarrose rhizines and the C + red then orange-red medulla reaction.

 Habitats